 We would not know the entire story that took place, unless we were able to read all four gospels at the same time.

-… 10 Then Simon Peter, having a sword, drew it and stuck the high priest’s servant, and cut off his right ear.
-The servant’s name was Malchus….
+Then Simon Peter, having a sword, drew it and stuck the high priest’s servant, and cut off his ear.

-For the person who is interested in commentary that is in-depth and filled with relevant facts, the 1,200 pages of this commentary are extensive, thorough, and scholarly.
+For the person who is interested in commentary that is in-depth and filled with relevant facts, the 1,200 pages of this commentary in this 3,156 page book are extensive, thorough, and scholarly.

-Finally, this book is also written for the person who is interested in the prophetic applications of Jesus’ appearance here on earth.
-This book shows how the entire Bible was written with the intent of revealing Jesus as the Messiah, in fulfillment of over 400 Hebrew prophecies.
+Finally, this book is also written for the person who is interested in the prophetic applications of Jesus appearance here on earth.
+This book shows how the entire Bible was written with the intent of revealing Jesus as the Messiah, in fulfillment of all that the Hebrew prophets wrote.

 1 Luke 22, John 18